 As the fastest-growing large economy in the world, with a large youth demographic and a rising middle class, India offers exciting export opportunities for UK businesses.

-Giving his initial reaction to the Chancellor’s Autumn Budget, Dr Adam Marshall, Director General of the British Chambers of Commerce (BCC), said:
+Responding to the latest Westminster developments, Dr Adam Marshall, Director General of the British Chambers of Commerce, said:

 “Businesses feel like Westminster is playing an endless game of political chess, while their futures and the health of the UK economy hang in the balance.